pavben/InstantShare/README.md

 Platforms
 ---------

-Instant Share client is fully supported on OS X. Linux and Windows clients are possible pending support being implemented in [`trayhost`](https://github.com/shurcooL/trayhost) package that Instant Share client uses for creating a tray icon.
+Instant Share client is fully supported on macOS.
+Linux and Windows clients are possible pending support being implemented in [`trayhost`](https://github.com/shurcooL/trayhost) package that Instant Share client uses for creating a tray icon.

-Instant Share server runs on OS X, Linux, Windows or any other platform that Go supports.
+Instant Share server runs on macOS, Linux, Windows or any other platform that Go supports.

 Screenshots
 -----------